umarhassan-mitodl/21g.107-fall-2014/content/pages/assignments/instructions-on-lingt-speaking-assignments.md

 uid: c5ab2893-05bb-e61f-fc95-193b2b1864c8
 ---

-Following the instructions provided below, you will use the following textbook of to complete the speaking assignments on {{% resource_link "113fefef-b990-4a7b-8be8-37419188e982" "Lingt" %}}.
+Following the instructions provided below, you will use the following textbook of to complete the speaking assignments on [Lingt](https://www.lingt.com/).

 \[PC\] = The simiplified character version: Li, Duanduan. _A Primer for Advanced Beginners of Chinese - Simplified Character Version Vol. 1. (__Daxue Yuwen)._ Columbia University Press, 2004.
 ISBN: 9780231135672; or the traditional character version: Li, Duanduan. _A Primer for Advanced Beginners of Chinese Vol. 1._ (_Daxue Yuwen)_.
 Columbia University Press, 2002.
 ISBN: 9780231125550_._